valentingol/cliconfig/docs/processing.md

 input and update as an attribute of the processing object.
 This means that it is possible to manually modify this list in processing functions.

-**Disclaimer**: The processing list to apply during pre/post-merge, pre-save and post-load are determined before the first processing is applied.
+**Warning**: The processing list to apply during pre/post-merge, pre-save and post-load are determined before the first processing is applied.
 Therefore, you can't add or remove processing and expect it to be effective during the current merge/save/load.
 However, if you modify their internal variables it will be effective immediately.

 Here an example of a processing that remove the type check of a parameter in `ProcessTyping` processing.
-It is then possible for instance to force an other type (it is not possible otherwise).
+It is then possible for instance to force another type (it is not possible otherwise).

 ```python